Skip advert

 Advertisement - Article continues below

-Sport mode does a good job of smoothing things out, as this relies on the petrol engine, with the electric motor purely being a source of additional power and torque, rather than driving the wheels independently.
+Sport mode does a better job of smoothing these instances out.
+This relies more heavily on the petrol engine, with the electric motor purely being a source of additional power and torque, rather than driving the wheels independently.
+Alternatively, you can select EV mode and run the CX-80 purely on electricity.
+This makes things a lot smoother but the petrol engine will still engage at higher speeds.

 Advertisement - Article continues below